Tenza/configurations/ArchLinux Installation/4 - Installations.md

 nano /etc/resolv.conf
   nameserver dns.ip.address
   nameserver dns.ip.address

 systemctl start NetworkManager.service
 </pre>

 ##### With DNSCrypt

 DNSCrypt encrypts and authenticates DNS traffic between user and DNS resolver.
 It prevents local spoofing of DNS queries, ensuring DNS responses are sent by the server of choice.

 Select one of the resolvers provided by the [upstream](https://github.com/jedisct1/dnscrypt-proxy/blob/master/dnscrypt-resolvers.csv) and add it to the variable 'ResolverName' on the `dnscrypt-proxy.conf` file.
+Alternatively, use `random` to pick any resolver from the list.

 <pre>
 pacman -S dnscrypt-proxy